akissinger/dodo/README.md

 The above function passes the HTML through the `Cleaner` object of the [lxml](https://lxml.de/) library.
 Note this still allows some dodgy stuff, such as calling home via embedded `img` tags.
 Fully safe and private HTML email from untrusted sources should be considered a work-in-progress.

+Key mappings can be customised by changing the dictionaries defined in [keymap.py](https://github.com/akissinger/dodo/blob/master/dodo/keymap.py).
+These map a key to a pair consisting of a description string and a Python function.
+For the `global_keymap`, this function takes the `Dodo` object defined in [app.py](https://github.com/akissinger/dodo/blob/master/dodo/app.py) as its argument.
+The other maps take the relevant "local" widget (SearchView, ThreadView, ComposeView, or CommandBox).

+# Basic use

+Most functionality in Dodo comes from keyboard shortcuts.
+Press `?` to get a full list of the key mappings at any time.

+Dodo has 3 different kinds of view: search views, thread views, and compose views.
+It opens initially with a search view with the query `tag:inbox`.
+Pressing enter or double-clicking a thread with open that thread in the thread view.
+Pressing `c` at any time or `r` while looking at a message in the thread view will open the compose view.

+In the compose view, press `<enter>` to edit the message on your chosen editor.
+Once you save and exit, the message will be updated.
+Press `a` to add attachments (or use the special `A:` header).
+Press `S` to send.

 # Setting up the prerequisites